R2-Mechanics/r2-mechanics/README_EN.md

-# R2 Mechanics – Structured Offline Transcription for Research and Archives
+# R2 Mechanics – Structured Offline Transcription and Interactive Archival Output

-Welcome to the official documentation repository for **R2 Mechanics** – a modular, fully offline transcription system with visually structured HTML output.
+Welcome to the official documentation repository for **R2 Mechanics** – a modular, fully offline transcription and analysis system that produces interactive, visually structured HTML archives.

-> This repository serves as a public timestamped proof and documentation reference for the underlying methodology.
+> This repository serves as a public, timestamped proof-of-concept and documentation reference.
 It contains **no operational source code**.
-The full system runs locally and is available for review upon request in the context of institutional cooperation.
+The full system runs entirely offline and is available for review or pilot deployments in cooperation with research and cultural institutions.

 ---